-If a school/district at the elementary or middle level does not test 30 continuously enrolled students in ELA or mathematics in 2008-09, the scores of continuously enrolled students tested in 2007-08 and 2008-09 will be combined to determine the Performance Index (PI).
-If a school/district at the secondary level does not have 30 or more students in its 2005 cohort, the 2004 and 2005 cohorts will be combined to determine the PI.
+If a school/district at the elementary or middle level does not test 30 continuously enrolled students in ELA or mathematics in 2009-10, the scores of continuously enrolled students tested in 2008-09 and 2009-10 will be combined to determine the Performance Index (PI).
+If a school/district at the secondary level does not have 30 or more students in its 2006 accountability cohort, the 2005 and 2006 cohorts will be combined to determine the PI.
 If a school/district still does not have 30 or more students on which to base a decision and does not have to meet the participation criterion because of small student counts, the school is subject to special procedures for determining AYP.

-If the "All Students" group includes at least 30 continuously enrolled tested students or cohort members in 2008-09, results for 2007-08 and 2008-09 or the 2004 and 2005 cohorts will NOT be combined for the other accountability groups.
-This is true even if there are fewer than 30 tested students/cohort members in the other accountability groups.
+If the "All Students" group includes at least 30 continuously enrolled tested students or accountability cohort members in 2009-10, results for 2008-09 and 2009-10 or the 2005 and 2006 accountability cohorts will NOT be combined for the other accountability groups.
+This is true even if there are fewer than 30 tested students/accountability cohort members in the other accountability groups.

-If a school/district has 40 or more students enrolled at the time of test administration in 2008-09 but fewer than 30 continuously enrolled tested students even after combining two years of data, the school/district is subject to the participation criterion but is not subject to the performance criterion for accountability.
-If a school/district has 40 or more 12th graders in 2008-09 but fewer than 30 2005 cohort members or fewer than 30 combined 2004 and 2005 cohort members, the school/district is subject to the participation criterion but is not subject to the performance criterion for accountability.
+If a school/district has 40 or more students enrolled at the time of test administration in 2009-10 but fewer than 30 continuously enrolled tested students even after combining two years of data, the school/district is subject to the participation criterion but is not subject to the performance criterion for accountability.
+If a school/district has 40 or more 12th graders in 2009-10 but fewer than 30 2006 accountability cohort members or fewer than 30 combined

+2005 and 2006 accountability cohort members, the school/district is subject to the participation criterion but is not subject to the performance criterion for accountability.